Get your International Driving Permit for Dominican Republic in 8 minutes

 Nearby, you can also visit the infamous Taino Cave and learn about the country's indigenous settlers long before Christopher Columbus discovered the Americas.

-Discover the Dominican Republic with an IDP
+Discover the Dominican Republic with an International Driving Permit

 Whether it's the lush inland waterfalls or the rhythmic waves of the ocean, there's an adventure waiting at every turn in the Dominican Republic.
 With an International Driving Permit, you can venture beyond Punta Cana and embrace the chance to dive deep into the nation's vibrant culture and breathtaking natural wonders!